Partial identification for discrete data with nonignorable missing outcomes: Model computation and inference

 \section{Model computation and inference}

 In this section we discuss computation of the posterior distributions implied by the priors above.
-In the case of our prior in (1) with no missing data assumptions, computation can proceed using standard conjugate updating.
+In the case of our Sat model with prior given in (1), computation can proceed using standard conjugate updating.
 Let $n_{x,z} = (n_{x,z,1,0}, n_{x,z,1,1}, n_{x,z,0,\boldsymbol{\cdot}})$ denote the observed counts for combinations of $Y$ and $R$ when $X=x$ and $Z=z$.
 Our Dirichlet priors in (1) for $q_{x,z}$ can be updated in conjugate fashion resulting in a posterior

 which can be computed using independent Monte Carlo draws from each component Dirichlet and Uniform distribution.